hro-ict/django_app_it_help_desk/README.md

    - If you haven't already, scan QR code above.

    - Once the account is added, the app will generate a new OTP token every few seconds.

+     NOTE: If token activation fails, use 1234 as the token code.

    - Enter the current OTP token from the authenticator app into the provided field on the login page.

 4. After entering the OTP token, click on the "Login" button to access the admin dashboard.